redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 # Declarative Effects

+In `redux-saga`, Sagas are implemented using Generator functions.
+To express the Saga logic we yield plain JavaScript Objects from the Generator.
+We call those Objects *Effects*.
+An Effect is simply an object which contains some information to be interpreted by the middleware.
+You can view Effects like instructions to the middleware to perform some operation (invoke some asynchronous function, dispatch an action to the store).

+To create Effects, you use the functions provided by the library in the `redux-saga/effects` package.

+In this section and the following, we will introduce some basic Effects.
+And see how the concept allows the Sagas to be easily tested.

-Sagas Generators can yield Effects in multiple forms.
+Sagas can yield Effects in multiple forms.
 The simplest way is to yield a Promise.

 For example suppose owe have a Saga that watches a `PRODUCTS_REQUESTED` action.
 On each matching action, it starts a task to fetch a list of products from a server.